Gabriela Dabrowski: 2025: Second US Open title

 Seeded second, Dabrowski and Routliffe reached the semifinals at the Australian Open, but lost to Jeļena Ostapenko and Hsieh Su-wei.

 In April, they won the doubles title at the Stuttgart Open, defeating Ekaterina Alexandrova and Zhang Shuai in the final.

 Dabrowski and Routliffe won their first WTA 1000 title as a team at the Cincinnati Open in August, defeating Guo Hanyu and Alexandra Panova in the final.

 The following month they secured their second US Open title together, overcoming top seeds Kateřina Siniaková and Taylor Townsend in the final, in straight sets.

 Defending their title at the end of season WTA Finals in November, Dabrowski and Routliffe were eliminated in the round-robin stage with a record of one win and two losses leaving them in third place in their group.

+2026: World No. 2, third Wimbledon final, back with Stefani & 100th major match win

+In November 2025, it was announced that Dabrowski would return to play alongside Luisa Stefani, after almost three years since their last match together, initially to participate at the Adelaide International.

+Despite this, Stefani and Dabrowski did not compete together in Adelaide, as Dabrowski suffered a foot injury in the pre-season and chose not to participate in order to recover for Melbourne; instead, Stefani played alongside Marie Bouzková.

+Dabrowski and Stefani resumed their partnership at the 2026 Australian Open where they reached the semifinals and were defeated in three sets by Anna Danilina and Aleksandra Krunić.

+Next, Dabrowski and Stefani went to play the Middle Eastern Swing, first at the Qatar Ladies Open, where they also reached semifinals and also lost to Danilina and Krunic, this time in straight sets.

+They also played at the Dubai Open where they won their third title together, their first since 2022 and second on the WTA 1000 level, by defeating Laura Siegemund and Vera Zvonareva in the final.

+The pair were among the players featured in the fan vote for "Star of the Swing" on the WTA Unlocked at the WTA's website, but they did not win the fan poll.

+In Indian Wells, where they reached the quarterfinals, they were defeated in three sets by Cristina Bucsa and Nicole Melichar-Martinez.

+At the Miami Open, they reached their fourth semifinal of the season in five tournaments.
+They were defeated by Siniaková and Townsend, in three sets.